dalgardnerd/passhole-tiny/README.md

 # tiny passhole

-A very small extension for generating secure passhphrases.
+A very small chrome extension for generating secure passhphrases.

 # passphrase attributes
 - words range from 5 to 12 characters